xuankimtran/docs-1/pages/katalon-testcloud/integrate-testcloud-with-testops.md

 ### Configure the TestCloud Tunnel

+> Notes:
+>
+> For detailed information on TestCloud Tunnel and how to utilize it, see [TestCloud Tunnel](https://docs.katalon.com/katalon-testcloud/docs/testcloud-tunnel.html).

 After scheduling your test runs using a TestCloud Tunnel, you need to activate this TestCloud Tunnel to start test executions in private domains.

 Follow these steps: